How to Survive Having an Internet-Famous Relative

 Michael, 20, brother of Ali @healthishell.

 I don’t always enjoy everything she puts on Instagram.
 For example, there’s some promiscuous posts.
 She’s my sister and if there’s a photo of her in her bra, I don’t want to see it.
 Sometimes I wake up in the morning and I walk out to the living room and it looks like it’s a film set.
-Like people talking and I’m just like I’m too hungover for this.
-I need to be careful let me tell you, i’ll just be dancing around listening to music in my underwear and I’m like Ali why is this on your Instagram right now, 20,000 people are fucking seeing this?
+There’s people talking and I’m just like: I’m too hungover for this.
+I need to be careful, let me tell you.
+I’ll just be dancing around listening to music in my underwear and I’m like Ali why is this on your Instagram right now, 20,000 people are fucking seeing this?
 But in hindsight it’s funny.
 Still I try to reap the benefits.
 I get free seltzer and stuff.
 And if we ever go out I’m like yo didn’t you just made $600 the other day, why am I paying for this?

 The husband who wanted in on the action.